Winter weather cancels flights, leads to death in Texas

 “The roadways are very hazardous right now.
 We cannot overemphasize that,” Abbott said.

+In Arkansas, Republican Gov. Sarah Huckabee Sanders declared a state of emergency Tuesday because of the ice storm.
+In her declaration, Sanders cited the “likelihood of numerous downed power lines” and said road conditions have created a backlog of deliveries by commercial drivers.

-In Arkansas, Interstate 40 Tuesday morning was ice-coated and “extremely hazardous” in the Forrest City area, according to the city's fire department.
+One of the main thoroughfares through Arkansas — Interstate 40 — was ice-coated and “extremely hazardous” in the Forrest City area on Tuesday, according to the city's fire department.
 Pictures posted on social media showed the crumpled cab of a semi-trailer.

 The department responded to two bad wrecks and about 15 other crashes Tuesday morning, Division Chief Jeremy Sharp said by telephone.
 In many of the crashes, the drivers pick up speed on the highway but run into trouble when they reach a bridge, he said.